 How to Make Banana Nut Granola – Step by Step Photos

 Start by preheating the oven to 300 degrees.
 Mash up two bananas.
 Measure the mashed bananas (should be around one cup) and then add enough unsweetened apple sauce to make two cups (about 1 cup of apple sauce).

 Add the banana and apple sauce to a small sauce pot with 1/2 cup natural peanut butter, 1 tsp cinnamon, 1 tsp vanilla extract, and 1/4 tsp salt.

 Heat and stir these ingredients together over low heat until it is smooth and warmed through.
 This just helps make it a little more fluid and easier to mix with the oats.

-Add six cups of old fashioned rolled oats and 1 cup unsweetened shredded coconut to a very large bowl.
+Add six cups of old fashioned rolled oats and 1 cup of unsweetened shredded coconut to a very large bowl.